 Higher-quality devices don’t just amplify all sounds equally.
-The amplifier companies pre-program their devices to selectively amplify high tones over low frequencies.
-This is because 90-95% of people with mild to moderate hearing loss have this problem.
+The rechargeable hearing amplifiers companies pre-program their devices to selectively amplify high tones over low frequencies.
+This is because 90-95% of people with mild to moderate hearing loss have problems with higher frequencies.

-FDA approval and Registration
+FDA Approval and Registration